On Ternary Quotients of Cubic Hecke Algebras: Algebras

+$\kk \AAA_6$ is a quotient of the group algebra of $U(5)=Y_4\smd \GU_4(2)$, the $\GU_4(2)$ term corresponding to $\Gamma_5/\Ze (\Gamma_5^0)$.
+Note that $\qq$ is a sum of elements of that group.
 Let us show that the simple $k\AAA_6$-modules are all annihilated by $\qq$ except the one which corresponds with the 25-dimensional Brauer character of $\SU_4(2)$.
 By Proposition~\ref{prop25}, we are looking for the simple $kU(5)$-modules whose restriction to $\SU_4(2)$ annihilates $\qq$, hence has all its composition factors isomorphic to the 25-dimensional representation singled out above.

 From the description of $U(5)$ recalled in Theorem \ref{theoassion} (ii), we have $\kk U(5)=\kk Y_4.\GU_4(2)$ where $Y_4$ is clearly an extra-special group of type $2^{1+8}$ (notation of \cite{ATLAS}).
 We have $\Irr (Y_4)=\Irr (kY_4)=\Irr (Y_4^\ab )\cup\{\chi_0\}$ where $\chi_0$ is the irreducible character of degree 16 (see \cite{GORENSTEIN} \S 5.5 on the characters of the extra-special groups).